Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Introduction

-The current work investigates the implications of exposure measurement error in mediation analysis with a failure time outcome, where a linear measurement error model and a Cox proportional hazard regression are assumed as the models for the mediator and outcome, respectively.
-Our methods are motivated by an illustrative example evaluating the effect of vigorous physical activity mediated through body mass index (BMI) on the risk of cardiovascular diseases in the Health Professionals Follow-up Study (HPFS) (\citealp{chomistek2012vigorous}).
-In HPFS, physical activity data was assessed through a self-administered physical activity questionnaire, whose accuracy was validated by physical activity dairies, a ``gold-standard" method for assessing people's physical activity (\citealp{chasan1996reproducibility}).
-These authors reported the correlation between diary-based and questionnaire-based activity was 0.58 for vigorous activity, suggesting the questionnaire-based data used in the HPFS is error-prone and therefore may bias the analysis.
+In this article, we investigate the implications of exposure measurement error in mediation analysis with a survival outcome, under a linear measurement error model for the mediator and a Cox proportional hazards regression for the survival outcome.
+Our methods are motivated by the need to address mismeasured exposure in evaluating the effect of vigorous physical activity through body mass index (BMI) on the risk of cardiovascular diseases in the Health Professionals Follow-up Study (HPFS) (\citealp{chomistek2012vigorous}).
+In HPFS, physical activity data was assessed through a self-administered physical activity questionnaire, whose accuracy was validated by physical activity diaries in the HPFS validation study.
+The measurement based on a physical activity diary is expensive but much more accurate, which is considered as gold-standard for assessing physical activity (\citealp{chasan1996reproducibility}).
+As shown in Figure \ref{fig:VGA}, the questionnaire-based measurements are notably different from the gold-standard diary-based measurements based on the HPFS validation study.
+The correlation between diary-based and questionnaire-based activity was estimated as 0.62 for vigorous activity, suggesting the questionnaire-based data used in the HPFS is error-prone and therefore may lead to bias for estimating the mediation effect measures.